 - Consent is freely given.
 Agreeing to do something is consent only if it’s voluntary.

 - ‘No’ always means ‘no’ whether given verbally or non-verbally.
 A lack of affirmative positive, freely given ‘yes’ is also a ‘no’.

 - A ‘yes’ isn’t consent if someone is coerced.
 Examples of coercion are if the person pressures, pesters, threatens, guilt trips, blackmails, intimidates, bullies, or harasses someone.

-- Consent is affirmative and enthusiastic.
-When someone is consenting, they agree wholeheartedly and are confident in their decision to consent.
-Both the body language and verbal language should give the same affirmative message.
+- Consent is a positive, voluntary, active and conscious agreement to engage in sexual activity.
+When someone’s consenting, they agree and are confident in their decision to consent.
+Body language and verbal language should both give the same positive message.

 - Consent is agreed upon by both partners, and with a clear understanding of what they’re agreeing to.

 - The person who initiates the sexual contact or who wants to move to the next level of intimacy is responsible for asking for—and clearly receiving—consent before continuing with the sexual contact.

 - A consent conversation includes asking, answering and negotiating.